Where students discover their unique talents, gifts, and passions.

 Orchestra and band.

-Students have the opportunity to participate in Grace Lutheran School’s string orchestra by joining our intermediate or advanced ensembles.
-We also offer individual violin lessons during the school day.
+Students have the opportunity to participate in Grace Lutheran School’s string orchestra starting in 1st grade.
+We provide 30 minute private lesson during the school day.
+Students can choose to learn the viola, violin, and cello.
 Students in fourth through eighth grade have the opportunity to participate in the Walther Christian Academy Band Program with students from other area Lutheran schools.

 Physical education classes.